When to Bring a Deal Coach Into a Live Opportunity

 A credible path to go-live

-An impartial review can help leadership distinguish genuine progress from seller confidence before hiring, spending, or investor decisions are made around expected revenue.
+An independent review can help leadership distinguish customer progress from seller confidence before hiring, spending, or investor decisions are made around expected revenue.

 Founders and sales leaders should participate in strategic opportunities.

-They shouldn’t have to reconstruct every deal from the beginning, rewrite every proposal, chase every stakeholder, or repeatedly explain the business value for the seller.
+They shouldn’t have to reconstruct every deal, rewrite every proposal, chase every stakeholder, or repeatedly explain the business value for the seller.

-When that happens, there may be a gap between sales knowledge and live execution.
+When that keeps happening, there may be a gap between knowing the methodology and applying it inside a live opportunity.

-A deal coach can work directly with the seller, helping them prepare, think, and act more independently while allowing leadership to remain focused on strategy, people, operations, and growth.
+A deal coach can work directly with the seller, helping them prepare, think, and act more independently while leadership stays focused on strategy, people, operations, and growth.

 The objective isn’t to replace the manager or create dependency.

-An early-stage AI company had strong technology and interested investors, but needed stronger proof that it could convert customer interest into recurring revenue.
+An early-stage AI company had strong technology and interested investors but needed stronger evidence that it could convert customer interest into recurring revenue.

-The immediate priority was a live customer opportunity.
+The immediate priority was one live customer opportunity.

 The coaching focused on clarifying the customer’s business case, identifying what needed to happen internally, and moving the conversation from product interest toward a funded decision.

-The founder later confirmed that the commercial milestone satisfied a condition an investor had been waiting to see.
+The founder later confirmed that closing the customer agreement satisfied a condition an investor had been waiting to see.
 Shortly afterward, the investor completed a $300,000 investment.

 When outside coaching may not be necessary